infogulch/xtemplate/README.md

 <details><summary><strong>🗃️ Default file-based routing</strong></summary>

 > `GET` requests for a path with a matching template file will invoke the
-> template file at that path.
+> template file at that path, except hidden files where the filename starts with
->
-> Except files starting with `_` are not routed.
-This allows defining templates
+> `.` are not routed.
+Hidden files are still loaded and can be invoked from
-> that only other templates can invoke.
+> other templates.
 (See the next feature)
 >
+> Example:
 > ```
 > .
 > ├── index.html          GET /